 5. Okay.
 It’s okay to get stuck.

 The final conversation is to tell myself it’s okay – to have self compassion.

 It was okay that I felt tricked, even though I wasn’t tricked.

 I just didn’t know.
-Now I know.

 I’ll either avoid that route, get an EZ pass, or at least go into it knowing what will happen.

 It’s easy to remember these five conversations, because the first letter of each one (Stop, Tell, Uncover, Consider, OK) spells out the acronym S.T.U.C.K.
 (The fifth one is a little flexible with the K coming from OK.)
 Together these conversations are a part of The S.T.U.C.K.
 Method.

 Since learning it a few months ago, I have used it to have these conversations with myself every day.
-And I find myself getting unstuck more and more quickly and easily with practice.